How to become a prison governor

 You would generally move into senior management jobs and eventually deputy governorship roles, then governor.

 You can apply to join the Senior Leadership Scheme.
-This is a 3-year training scheme available from Her Majesty's Prison and Probation Service (HMPPS).
+This is a 3-year training scheme available from HM Prison and Probation Service (HMPPS).
 Vacancies are advertised online and through social media when a recruitment campaign is taking place.

 You may have an advantage if you've got a degree, though it's not essential.
 Employers are just as interested in what you've achieved throughout your career.

 Experience in management and excellent communication skills, as well as assertiveness and integrity, are important.

-You can also apply through the Unlocked Graduates programme.
+You can also apply through the Leadership Development Programme.
 This is a 2-year fast-track leadership development route available to graduates, who:

 - meet the HMPPS eligibility criteria

 - already have, or are expecting to get, an upper second class degree

 - have GCSE grades 9 to 4 (A* to C) in English and maths

 - have the right to work in the UK for the length of the programme

 You'll study for a postgraduate master's in Applied Custodial Leadership as part of the training.

-You can find out more about working in prisons from Her Majesty's Prison and Probation Service.
+You can find out more about working in prisons from HM Prison Service.